UCSF-DataSci/ds217-11-final-bnishimine/report.md

 # Chicago Weather Analysis

 ## Executive Summary
 This weather report analyzes data from Chicago Beaches along Lake Michigan.
 The dataset contained 196315 measurements from April 25, 2015 to December 3, 2025 across three different weather stations there.
 This project is a 9 section report that attempts to build a predictive model for humidity based off the data.
-The strongest model gleaned from the dataset was linear regression with an R^2 of only .013, indicating that further predictive models need to be built.
+We were able to create a Random Forest model with an R^2 of 0.757 and an RSME of 7.417%, demonstrating that with feature engineering, we are able to create an accurate predictive model.

 ## Phase 1-2: Exploration